-Material Fact in a Real Estate Transaction
+Definition of a Material Fact in Real Estate

 A material fact in real estate is defined as a fact that, if known, might have caused a buyer or seller of real estate to make a different decision with regards to remaining in a contract, or to the price paid or received.